ladsmund/msp_group_project/README.md

 ##Final Version
 By Mads Lund and Aric Werner

-This is the final version of our project Koshka for Music Software Project 2015.
+This is the final version of our project Koshka for the course Music Software Project at NYU 2015.

 ###Excecution
 Run Koshka using the executable file: